messaismael/messaismael.github.io/_posts/2020-05-29-how-to-run-a-React-app-with-ElectronJS.md

 ---

-In this article i want to show you how to run yours react project with Electron.The original project describe in this article is [here](https://github.com/messaismael/quote-machine-electronJS).
+In this article i want to show you how to run yours react project with Electron.

 ## Creacte a React App